Disney MoviesAnywhere:

 Figure 1: Hero image for this case study showing the QC Spot Check Video and Image Review UIs, plus the Report screen used by producers to investigate issues as they are flagged.

-Existing Process
+Existing QC Tester Process

-• Validating they have the latest versions for each file;
+Validate they have the latest versions for each file;

 High-Level Issues

-• Task Switching and High Cognitive Load
+Task Switching and High Cognitive Load

-• 3-4 Hours Per Title
+3-4 Hours Per Title

-On average, a QC Tester would spend an average of three to four hours to review ONE movie title and its accompanying assets, and that’s IF they didn’t encounter any missing or out-of-date files.
+On average, a QC Tester would spend an average of at least three to four hours to review ONE movie title and its accompanying assets, and that’s IF they didn’t encounter any missing or out-of-date files.
 When they hit a snag with one title, resolving the issue wasn’t instant, so they would start reviewing another movie and come back to it after they got answers.

-• Data Normalization and Subjectivity Issues
+Data Normalization and Subjectivity Issues

 Potential for mistakes and issues with data normalization, plus criteria for passing/failing different types of assets was often subjective.

-• Accurate and Timely Reporting impossible
+Accurate and Timely Reporting impossible

 Documenting issues, tracking statuses, and cataloging metadata spanned multiple applications, documents, and servers; aggregating these data into accurate reports in a timely manner was practically impossible.